henryhyu/allaboutautoboxing/README.md

 double -> Double

-Java Autoboxing and Unboxing with examples
- JAVA TUTORIALS
 Java 1.5 introduced a special feature of auto conversion of primitive types to the corresponding Wrapper class and vice versa.

 Autoboxing: Automatic conversion of primitive types to the object of their corresponding wrapper classes is known as autoboxing.
 For example – conversion of int to Integer, long to Long, double to Double etc.